jacobpatterson1549/kuuf-library/README.md

 The server defaults to run on port 8000.
 This can be configured by setting the `PORT` environment variable or the `-port` application argument.
-All application arguments are attempted to be read as environment variables that are the same name, but all uppercase.
+All application arguments are attempted to be read as environment variables that are the same name, but all uppercase and with underscores instead of hyphens and no leading hyphen.
-All environment variables use the same hyphens as application arguments, excluding the leading hyphen.

 ## database